vitejs/vite/docs/guide/api-plugin.md

 ## Client-server Communication

-As in Vite 2.9, we provide some utilities for plugins to handle the communication with clients easier.
+Since Vite 2.9, we provide some utilities for plugins to help handle the communication with clients.

 ### Server to Client